google-deepmind/concordia/README.md

 ## Bring your own LLM

 To work, Concordia requires an access to an LLM API.
-The example below is written using [Saxml](https://github.com/google/saxml), but any LLM API that supports sampling text and calculating log-likelihood would work.
-We recommend using large (>300B parameters) models.
+Any LLM API that supports sampling text would work.
+We tested Concordia with a model with 340B parameters.
 If using a custom LLM API, the user has to provide a text embedder to be used by the associative memory.
 By default we use the Sentence-T5 for this, but any fixed-dimensional embedding would work.

 ## Example usage